hainingpan/HartreeFock_GPT/Prompt_template.md

 ## Construct interaction Hamiltonian (real space, lattice version)
 **Prompt:**
-Now you will be instructed to construct the interaction part of the Hamiltonian, {symbol} in the real space in the second-quantized form.
+You will be instructed to construct the interaction part of the Hamiltonian, {symbol} in the real space in the second-quantized form.
 The interacting Hamiltonian has the same degrees of freedom as the kinetic Hamiltonian {symbol}.
 The interaction is a density-density interaction composed of the following process:
 1. onsite interaction between {site i} and {site j} with interaction strength {interaction}